CGrant109/web-scraping-challenge/README.md

 ```
 ### Mars Facts

-* Visit the Mars Facts webpage [here]([https://galaxyfacts-mars.com]) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* Visit the [Mars Facts webpage](https://galaxyfacts-mars.com) and use Pandas to scrape the table containing facts about the planet including diameter, mass, etc.
 * Use Pandas to convert the data to a HTML table string.

 ### Mars Hemispheres